How to Study in Portugal for International Students

 When it comes to the choices that are available, Portugal currently has 83 universities, from which 37 universities are a part of the public sector and 46 universities are private institutions.

 Suppose you’re not just looking for any school but a well-performing school.
-In that case, the top universities in Portugal you should definitely check out are University of Porto, University of Lisbon, and NOVA University Lisbon.
+In that case, the top universities in Portugal you should definitely check out are University of Lisbon, University of Porto, and University of Coimbra.

 Being able to study in Portugal as an international student starts with planning ahead of time, as the process of researching your institution, filling out forms, and completing your paperwork can take a vast amount of time.
 In this article, you will find out the application process to study in Portugal, along with information on tuition, language requirements, and visa applications.
 So, let’s dig in!